rafaelfernandesbrgo/Bootcamp-Gostack-ReactJsTypeScript-Challenges-9/README.md

     yarn

  ```
-* There is a dependency in package.json called json-server, there is also a file called server.json that contains the data for a / products route.
+* There is a dependency in package.json called json-server, there is also a file called server.json that contains the data for a /foods route.
 To run this server, type:
 ```

     yarn json-server server.json -p 3333